gee-one/android_device_google_bonito/README.md

 # Device Tree for Google Pixel 3A/XL (bonito/sargo)

-This device tree was forked from lineageOS with some changes/files from the Dirty Unicorns/statixOS sargo build.
+This device tree was forked from lineageOS with some changes/proprietary files from the Dirty Unicorns/statixOS sargo build.

 ## Current status